Isaac-Tait/macadamGrinding_denoStyle/posts/paul comp klamper brakes and other upgrades.md

 <img src="https://macadam-grinding-photos.s3.us-west-2.amazonaws.com/paul-comp-klamper/khs+grit+110-paul+comp-klamper+brakes-selle+anatomica+saddle-redshift+sports-top+down+view.jpg" alt="bike saddle" class="blogImages" />

 <p>Buying this saddle was probably the best money I have ever spent.
 The riding comfort of my bike is indescribable.
 It feels like you are sitting on a cloud.
-I can ride for hours now without having to stop to my nether regions from being numb.</p>
+I can ride for hours now without having to stop because my nether regions are numb.</p>

 <img src="https://macadam-grinding-photos.s3.us-west-2.amazonaws.com/paul-comp-klamper/khs+grit+110-paul+comp-klamper+brakes-selle+anatomica+saddle-redshift+sports-sunset.jpg" alt="sunset" class="blogImages" />

 <p>I also replaced my square tapper bottom bracket and POS crank-arms for a nicer SRAM Rival setup.
-The pedal stroke is much more smooth now and I feel like I have a much higher power transfer to the ground with the higher quality setup.</p>
+The pedal stroke is considerably smoother now and I feel like I have a much higher power transfer to the ground with the higher quality setup.</p>

 <p>My old pair of Crank Bros.
 Eggbeater 1 pedals were getting pretty haggard.
 I was able to find a pair of Crank Bros.
 Candy 2 pedals in the discontinued "Burnt Orange" color-wave on Ebay.
 These new pedals match the other burnt orange bits and pieces on my bike quite nicely.
-I was super stoked to secure the winning bid, and at an amazing price too boot.</p>
+I was super stoked to secure the winning bid, and at an amazing price to boot.</p>

 <img src="https://macadam-grinding-photos.s3.us-west-2.amazonaws.com/paul-comp-klamper/khs+grit+110-paul+comp-klamper+brakes-selle+anatomica+saddle-redshift+sports-cockpit.jpg" alt="cockpit" class="blogImages" />